EXPLORE THE ROYAL LONDON FROM 'THE CROWN'!

 Hedsor House is an Italianate-style mansion in the heart of the county of Buckinghamshire.
 At present, Hedsor is used for weddings and corporate events.
 And it is noteworthy that some of its interiors were also used in The Crown to recreate Balmoral Castle.

 However, the iconic Number 10 door that features in the series belongs to a movie set, artificially built to resemble as much as possible the real location.
 This black door is extremely recognizable, so the replica had to be exact.

 ELY CATHEDRAL (Cambridgeshire): Wedding of Queen Elizabeth II.

 The Crown turned Ely Cathedral into Westminster Abbey (in London) the day Queen Elizabeth and Prince Phillip were married.

 The historic riverside city of Ely is close to Cambridge (and about two hours north of London) and the cathedral has its origins dates back to the year 672, although the present building was built in the 11th century.

 In the show, Claire Foy walked down the aisle for 75 metres, under the watchful eyes of other cast members and extras.

 This was a much longer walk than the one Queen Elizabeth had to actually cover the day of her wedding.
 The reason?
 Ely Cathedral has one of the longest naves in Britain.

 This astonishing cathedral has also been a filming location in movies like The Other Boleyn Girl, Elizabeth: The Golden Age and The King’s Speech.
 Do you want to step into this famous cathedral?
-Go to our ‘Activities’ section to know all the details!
+Here you’ll find all the details!